Shironex/gh-labels-cli/docs/guide/index.md

 - Setting up labels for new repositories
 - Wanting to apply the same set of labels across multiple projects
 - Needing to quickly export labels from a repository
+- Cleaning up unwanted or outdated labels from repositories

 GitHub Labels CLI automates these tasks, saving you time and ensuring label consistency.